SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the impact of persuasive language as a selling tool.
+Upon completing this course, alumni understand the impact of persuasive language as a selling tool.
 They are able to express how they want to monetise their business ideas and explain their unique selling propositions convincingly without overselling themselves and their ideas and thus losing credibility and authenticity.
-Students are aware of the power of storytelling and have acquired the tools to make memorable and relatable pitches.
+Alumni are aware of the power of storytelling and have acquired the tools to make memorable and relatable pitches.

 Superior module: